HexTree/Stable-matching/README.md

 If you run stablematching.py, it will read the data in data.txt (i.e. the preferences of students) and calculate the best assignment.
 This assignment will be written to a new file "output.txt" which you can read the answer from.

 The key thing is to decide on a scoring system.
 You assign a certain number of points to each student who manages to secure his first/second/third option, etc. Different scores could lead to different prioritisations.
 For example you could give 20 points for 1st, 15 for 2nd, and 13 for third.
-And this would try to make sure not many people are left without one of their top three choices.
+And this would make sure not many people are left without one of their top three choices.

 You enter all the details into "data.txt" following a certain format.